autonomys/sloth256-189/README.md

 #if detected(__ADX__)
  x86_64 assembly-assisted code path, executed on processors with ADX ISA extension.
  Field element is represented as 4 64-bit limbs.
+Amount of limb multiplication operations is 4*4+5.
 #elif __SIZEOF_INT128__-0==16
  Any 64-bit platform with compiler that supports __int128 type, such as contemporary gcc or clang, but not Microsoft C.
  Field element is represented as 5 limbs, 1st is 52- and the rest are 51-bit values.
+Amount of limb multiplication operations is 5*5+5.
 #else
  Fallback for everything else.
+Presumably even suitable for OpenCL.
  Field element is represented as 12 limbs, a mixture of 22- and 21-bit values [with the last one being 19 bits].
+Amount of limb multiplication operations is 12*12+14.
+Sensible to vectorize on 32-bit platforms.
 #endif
 ```
-All three code paths follow the same pattern for the sqrt operation:
+Abovementioned amounts of limb multiplication operations don't directly
+translate to performance, but can be used as crude first-order
+approximations.
+As far as sqrt operation goes, all thee code paths follow
+the same pattern:
 ```
 raise input to ((2**256-189)+1)/4'th power [with dedicated addition chain] square the result and compare to the input